 “The more people infected with the virus, the more random mutations arise.
 Some of these mutations are beneficial to viral replication so they self-perpetuate,” said Thomas Rademacher, co-founder and CEO of the UK firm Emergex Vaccines.
 “It’s a game of chance that could be equated to rolling a die and getting a six.
 The more dice you roll, the higher the likelihood of getting a six.”

-The highly uneven rollout of vaccinations across the world may give the virus time to mutate its spike protein and escape the vaccine.
-In time, some vaccines could even start to exacerbate Covid-19 infections via a phenomenon known as antibody-dependent enhancement, where certain antibodies stick to the virus incorrectly and end up contributing to the infection.
+While most wealthy nations have vaccinated the majority of their populations, the rollout of vaccinations remains very uneven in many low income countries.
+This gives the virus time to mutate its spike protein and escape the vaccine.
+In time, some vaccines could even start to exacerbate COVID-19 infections via a phenomenon known as antibody-dependent enhancement, where certain antibodies stick to the virus incorrectly and end up contributing to the infection.

 “We should expect more variants to appear regularly and we will most likely reach a situation similar to flu, where multiple variants will be circulating every winter season,” warned Le Vert.